ministryofjustice/security-guidance/docs/risk-reviews.md

 Risk management requires a judgement about what is an acceptable level of risk.
 Although this is a business decision, it does require a thorough understanding of the nature of the risk and the effectiveness of the countermeasures implemented to manage the risk.
 For some systems or scenarios, specialist advice might be needed.

 When taking risk management decisions, consideration must be given to the full implications of the decisions taken.
 Failure to implement some countermeasures might breach legal or regulatory requirements.
 This is unlikely to be an acceptable risk management decision.
-Failure to meet other countermeasures might breach Government information security standards; as a consequence it might not be possible to link the MoJ system with other systems.
-This might limit the usefulness of the MoJ system.
+Failure to meet other countermeasures might breach Government information security standards; as a consequence it might not be possible to link the system with other systems.
+This might limit the usefulness of the system.

 Consideration must also be given to what are tolerable financial losses, political sensitivities and adverse publicity.
 The cumulative effect of accepting high levels of risk should also be taken into account.